-- 2. There are several industries in your taluka.
-Write the names of the industries you know in front of the unused symbols in the index. - 3.
-Use the symbols in the index to show the various industries in your taluka. - 4.
-Colour the symbol of matchbox production shown in the district.
-Draw a box around the name of its place.
+- 1. Circle the name of the place which has a sugar factory. - 2.
+From the index, select a symbol for each of the industries you know.
+Add the name of that industry in the index against the symbol. - 3.
+Now use the symbols in the index to show the industries in your taluka. - 4.
+Find out from the map where television sets are made.
+Colour the symbol there.
+Write the name of that place in this box.